Enter for a Chance to Win a Planet Fitness Membership and an Amazon Halo View Wellness Tracker | JenniferHudsonShow.com

 Enter for a Chance to Win a Planet Fitness Membership and an Amazon Halo View Wellness Tracker

-Jennifer Hudson is giving her entire audience a one-year Planet Fitness Black Card membership and an Amazon Halo View wellness tracker.
+Jennifer Hudson is giving her live studio audience a one-year Planet Fitness Black Card membership and an Amazon Halo View wellness tracker.

 Enter for a chance to win, below!